Find Affordable College Courses

 Burbank, CA

-New York Film Academy came in at #10 in this year’s edition of the Best Value Film, Video & Photographic Arts Undergraduate Certificate Schools ranking.
+New York Film Academy did quite well in this year’s ranking of the best places for film, video and photographic arts students to get a undergraduate certificate.
+It came in at #10 on the list.
 Located in the midsize city of Burbank, New York Film Academy is a private for-profit school with a small student population.

-The average tuition and fees for an out-of-state undergraduate student at New York Film Academy are $34,090 a year.
+New York Film Academy undergraduate students pay an average of $34,090 in tuition and fees each year.
 After completing their Undergraduate Certificate, film graduates from New York Film Academy carry an average student debtload of $14,535.
 The average monthly payment of a loan this size is about $472, assuming that the borrower is on a 10-year repayment plan.

-Full Film, Video & Photographic Arts at New York Film Academy Report
+Read full report on Film, Video & Photographic Arts at New York Film Academy

 Film, Video & Photographic Arts by Region